 What ROI can I expect from efficiency consulting?

-Typical ROI ranges from 3:1 to 7:1, with some engagements delivering 10:1 or higher when automation is part of the solution.
+Typical ROI ranges from 3:1 to 7:1, with engagements that include automation delivering 10:1 or higher.
 A $50K engagement that saves $200K annually in operational costs pays for itself within the first quarter.
+BCG research shows operationally excellent firms achieve 25% higher growth and 75% higher productivity than peers.

 Hire a consultant when you can’t pinpoint where inefficiencies are, lack structured methodology expertise (Lean, Six Sigma), don’t have internal bandwidth for a dedicated improvement project, or need external authority to overcome organisational resistance to change.
 DIY works when the problems are clear and your team has the skills and time.